-A recent development called Variable Conductor Area Technology (V-Cat) allows copper to be replaced by Aluminium in EV motors without any loss of efficiency saving considerable cost.
-V-Cat is a form of hairpin winding in which the end-windings and slot conductors are formed in aluminium using conventional die casting.
+A recent development called Variable Conductor Area Technology (V-Cat) allows copper to be replaced by Aluminum in EV motors without any loss of efficiency saving considerable cost.
+V-Cat is a form of hairpin winding in which the end-windings and slot conductors are formed in aluminum using conventional die casting.
 The end-windings forming part of this conductor are much larger in cross section than the slot conductors.
 The slot conductors remain the same size as the copper they replace.
 This allows the overall combined DC and AC conductivity of the windings to equal or lower the original copper losses and so do not negatively affect the performance of the motor or its efficiency.

-A typical hairpin motor using copper hairpins consumes around 8kg. of copper costing over $80.00 and this can be replaced by 2.5kg of aluminium costing $7.00.
+A typical hairpin motor using copper hairpins consumes around 8kg. of copper costing over $80.00 and this can be replaced by 2.5kg of aluminum costing $7.00.
 The manufacture of aluminum has significantly less environmental impact than the manufacture of copper.
 The loss of range for a motor similar to the VW ID3 base range of 346kms is less than 1,5km.
 Using the V-Cat design the range can be increased by a similar amount.